conradakunga/Blog/_posts/2021-09-10-30-days-of-net-6-day-5-mathematics-api-additions.md

 This has [already been logged](https://github.com/dotnet/runtime/issues/48776) but it seems it won't be addressed until .NET version 7.

-There is also a new method for computing the reciprocal estimate, [Math.ReciprocalEstimate](https://docs.microsoft.com/en-us/dotnet/api/system.math.reciprocalestimate?view=net-6.0)
+There is also a new method for computing the reciprocal estimate of a number, [Math.ReciprocalEstimate](https://docs.microsoft.com/en-us/dotnet/api/system.math.reciprocalestimate?view=net-6.0)

 ```csharp
 var reciprocalEstimate = Math.ReciprocalEstimate(90);